mzdraper/maptime-mapbox-parks/Beginner/beginner.md

 ### How to Create a New Layer
 1. When the style editor opens, click **+Add layer** in the upper left.
-2. Next to **Source**, click on the box and find your chicago-parks tileset.
+2. Next to **Source**, click on the box and find your sf-parks tileset.
 Click the name of the tileset to add it as the source for the layer.

 ![screenshot illustrating how to add a new layer in Mapbox Studio](https://www.mapbox.com/help/img/studio/point-tutorial-add-layer.png)